ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

         Unspecified if ``hash_alg`` is not a supported hash algorithm.

     PBKDF2 is specified by :RFC-title:`8018#5.2`.
-This macro constructs a PBKDF2 algorithm that uses a pseudo-random function based on HMAC with the specified hash.
+This macro constructs a PBKDF2 algorithm that uses a pseudorandom function based on HMAC with the specified hash.

     This key-derivation algorithm uses the following inputs, which must be provided in the following order: